Please complete the form below and an admission counselor will contact you shortly.

 Public health practitioners focus on keeping people healthy.
 Their goal is to prevent illness and injury and encourage behaviors that are beneficial to health and well-being.
 They do so through organized, interdisciplinary efforts that address the physical, mental and environmental health concerns of communities and populations at risk.
 Public health practitioners improve and enhance our quality of life in ways both large and small—from implementing vaccination programs to educating people about the risks of drug and alcohol abuse to advocating for public policy that promotes a safer and healthier society for everyone.

-and behavioral influences on the health of the public in the United States.
 We also explore global issues such as the critical links between public health and social and economic development.
 You’ll learn about the public policy making process in regard to public health and how environmental risks such as air and water quality, food safety, vector-borne diseases and pesticides impact individuals and communities.

 Public Health Is a Growing Field That Provides a Career with Choice, Flexibility and Impact

 - Health Services Administration: Working in leadership and management to develop and implement programming designed to create positive health outcomes or respond to concerns in times of crisis